shahdalkhawam/shahdalkhawam/README.md

 ### hey, i'm shahd شّهد

 robotics • AI • software • education •
-currently teaching robots, studying intelligence, and convincing hardware to cooperate.
+currently teaching robotics, studying intelligence, and convincing hardware to cooperate.

 > the more i learn, the more i realize i know nothing.